apollographql/apollo-kotlin-execution/Writerside/topics/getting-started.md

 > This project is experimental and provided as-is.
 Use at your own risk.
 {style=warning}

-Apollo Kotlin Execution is a code-first GraphQL execution library.
+Apollo Kotlin Execution is an [implementation-first](https://jordaneldredge.com/implementation-first/) GraphQL execution library.

 Apollo Kotlin Execution: